-…the high-low priest of the L.A. food scene…chefs read Gold, as do food nerds in their thirties who spend their weekends retracing his steps. —The New Yorker
+"…the high-low priest of the L.A. food scene…chefs read Gold, as do food nerds in their thirties who spend their weekends retracing his steps." —The New Yorker

-Over the course of six novels and one book of short stories, Bret Easton Ellis has put together one of the most entertaining, fascinating, and fucked-up bodies of work in contemporary literature. —Vice Magazine
+"Over the course of six novels and one book of short stories, Bret Easton Ellis has put together one of the most entertaining, fascinating, and fucked-up bodies of work in contemporary literature." —Vice Magazine

 Jonathan Gold, restaurant critic for LA Weekly and author of Counter Intelligence: Eating in the Real Los Angeles, is the only food writer to have been awarded the Pulitzer Prize.
 Bret Easton Ellis is the author of six novels including Less Than Zero, The Rules of Attraction, American Psycho, Glamorama, and Lunar Park, as well as a collection of short stories, The Informers.
 His latest novel is Imperial Bedrooms.
 Gold and Ellis share their fascination for Los Angeles, pop culture, and eating.

 ALL HAMMER PUBLIC PROGRAMS ARE FREE.
-Tickets are required, and are available at the Billy Wilder Theater Box Office one hour prior to start time.
-Limit one ticket per person on a first come, first served basis.
+Tickets for assigned seating in the Billy Wilder Theater are required and available at the Box Office one hour before each program.
+Early arrival is recommended.
+Tickets are available one per person on a first come, first served basis.

-Parking is available under the museum for $3 after 6:00pm.
+Parking is available under the museum for a flat fee of $3 after 6PM.

 Additional support is provided by Bronya and Andrew Galef, Good Works Foundation and Laura Donnelley, an anonymous donor, the Hammer Programs Committee, and Susan and Leonard Nimoy.